Susan Combs: Texas agriculture commissioner

-Over a three-year period, there were eight auctions, or bid rounds, conducted – one every three to four months – and there were 21 successful bidders out of a total of 44.

-The Recovery Credit System was designed to connect buyers and sellers directly, putting mitigation dollars straight in the hands of participating landowners.
-Many of the practices that landowners adopted did not inhibit their operations or reduce revenue, so the conservation credit became an additional source of income.

 Texas comptroller of public accounts

 Combs was elected as Texas comptroller of public accounts to succeed Carole Strayhorn.
 Combs served as comptroller from 2007 to 2015.
 In 2010, Combs was unopposed for a second term as comptroller in the Republican primary, and she faced no Democratic opponent in the November 2 general election.
 Unsuccessful nominees of the Green and Libertarian parties did seek the position.
 Combs did not seek reelection to a third term as comptroller or any other statewide office in the 2014 elections.

 In 2015, Combs endorsed Carly Fiorina for president.

-Texas Smart Schools Initiative
+Assistant secretary of the interior

+On July 10, 2017, U.S. president Donald Trump nominated Combs to be the assistant secretary for policy, management, and budget at the United States Department of the Interior.
+Earlier in the year, Trump had considered naming Combs to be the secretary of agriculture, a position which went instead to Sonny Perdue, a former governor of Georgia.
+Her nomination to be the assistant secretary for policy, management, and budget was approved on a party-line vote in the Senate Energy and Natural Resources Committee.
+However, the full Senate did not take up her nomination and sent it back to the White House at the end of 2017.
+In 2018, the Trump administration re-nominated Combs to the same position.
+More than 70 conservation organizations sent a letter to the Senate opposing her nomination.
+She was confirmed by the United States Senate with a vote of 57–36 on June 5, 2019.
+On April 13, 2020, Combs submitted her resignation, which went into effect on April 25, 2020.